40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-ipsec.md

 1. Connection from client to the server in Azure over the IPSEC connection between both FortiGate devices - s: 172.16.248.10 - d: 172.16.137.4
 2. Packet is decrypted, inspected and forwarded when allowed to the server - s: 172.16.248.10 - d: 172.16.137.4
 3. Server responds and sends the packet using user defined routing (UDR) back to the FortiGate in Azure - s: 172.16.137.4 - d: 172.16.248.10
-4. Packet is inspected and when allowed encrypted and send to the FortiGate for decryption and forwarding to the client - s: 172.16.137.4 - d: 172.16.248.10
+4. Packet is inspected and when allowed encrypted and sent to the FortiGate for decryption and forwarding to the client - s: 172.16.137.4 - d: 172.16.248.10

 ### Active-Passive with SDN connector

-In the diagram the different steps to establish a session are layed out.
+In the diagram the different steps to establish a session are laid out.
 This flow is based on the configuration as deployed in this template.

 <p align="center">
   <img width="800px" src="../images/ipsec-ap-sdn-flow.png" alt="inbound flow">